ros-navigation/docs.nav2.org/configuration/packages/smac/configuring-smac-lattice.rst

         change_penalty: 0.05                # Penalty to apply if motion is changing directions (L to R), must be >= 0
         non_straight_penalty: 1.05          # Penalty to apply if motion is non-straight, must be => 1
         cost_penalty: 2.0                   # Penalty to apply to higher cost areas when adding into the obstacle map dynamic programming distance expansion heuristic.
 This drives the robot more towards the center of passages.
 A value between 1.3 - 3.5 is reasonable.
+        rotation_penalty: 5.0               # Penalty to apply to in-place rotations, if minimum control set contains them
         lattice_filepath: ""                # The filepath to the state lattice graph
         lookup_table_size: 20.0             # Size of the dubin/reeds-sheep distance window to cache, in meters.
         cache_obstacle_heuristic: false     # Cache the obstacle map dynamic programming distance expansion heuristic between subsiquent replannings of the same goal location.
 Dramatically speeds up replanning performance (40x) if costmap is largely static.